Beck-Sisyphus/RoboMasters_2016/STM32F405RGT6/README.md

-# RoboMasters_2016_Open_Source
+# Embedded and Control on trapezoid board
-The open source code running on the trapezoid board for STM32F405RGT6.
-Thanks for DJI.
+Modified from the open source code running on the turrret board from RM2015.

 ## Hardware Configuration
 	(1) Hold trapezoid board with smaller edge facing right